wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 In the lab, there will be different roles involved with perform different tasks using different tools.
 You will perform all the different roles during the lab.

 * You will start as an application developer and use Liberty starter and the code assistant to develop a simple web application.
 But don't worry, you do not have to be a developer to do this.
-* As Liberty configuration opertor, you will use the configuration assistant and concepts like includes and variables to create a portable configuration.
+* As Liberty configuration operator, you will use the configuration assistant and concepts like includes and variables to create a portable configuration.
 * As Liberty administrator, you will install Liberty from a kernel image, add missing features, configure logging, security and so on, will use the Liberty REST APIs to review the configuration and use Liberty Admin Center for monitoring.

 **These are the objectives in the lab:**